Swizec/react-d3-workshop/src/pages/6-react-d3.md

 ## Adapting your React D3 app to server-side

-Adjusting to server-side rendering required a small mind shift in the way I built my chart.
+Adjusting to server-side rendering requires a small mind shift in the way you build your chart.
 Usually I like to use `componentWillMount` in the `<App />` component to load data.
 Until data loads the app renders a `null`, after that it returns a chart component.

 This makes apps easy to build and avoids issues with undefined data when rendering.